Projects-For-Mohamed-Serbout/Drug-Interaction-Analysis/README.md

 ## 🚀 Quick Setup Guide

 If you'd like to quickly set up the project, follow this [**Step-by-Step Setup Guide**](#-how-to-set-up-the-project).
-This link will take you directly to the section of the README that explains how to clone the repository, create a virtual environment, install dependencies, and get started.
+This link will take you directly to the section that explains how to get started.

 ---